 - Heals Sore Throat

 - Helps Treat Osteoporosis

 - Relaxes the Body

 “A nutrition and cancer study published in 2010 found that consumption of unfermented honeybush tea inhibited tumor growth in rats.
-This suggests that further research should investigate the possibility that the same effect may carry over to humans.”
+This suggests the possibility that the same effect may carry over to humans.”

 South African Honeybush Producers Association

 Most honeybush tea is collected from wild populations, but “cultivation became necessary with rapid growth of the industry”.
 In 1998, a group of farmers formed the South African Honeybush Tea Association (SAHTA).
 The first large-scale farm dedicated to honeybush cultivation began operation in 2001 at a plantation in the interesting town of Haarlem, situated near the Little Karoo in the lush Kammanassie Mountain valley.
 The farm is a joint partnership between South Africa and the US.
 The principal organizations involved are: